 - roasted cranberry sauce

-- ricotta (goat cheese would be work wonderfully, too)
+- ricotta (try my easy, creamy homemade ricotta! or goat cheese would be work wonderfully, too)

 - fresh-ground pepper